H2OMelons/MangaAlert/docs/README.md

 	8. Select 'Upload' and choose the function.zip file
 5. Scroll down a bit to get to the 'Environment variables' section and set the following key:value pairs:
 	1. Key: ENV, Value: PROD
-	2. Key: REDDIT_CLIENT_ID, Value: <Your Reddit Client ID>
-	3. Key: REDDIT_CLIENT_SECRET, Value: <Your Reddit Client Secret>
-	4. Key: REDDIT_PASSWORD, Value: <Your Reddit password>
-	5. Key: REDDIT_USERNAME, Value: <Your Reddit Username>
-	6. Key: REDDIT_USER_AGENT, Value: MangaAlert by <Your Reddit Username>
-	7. Key: MANGA_ALERT_ARN, Value: <Your SNS MangaAlert ARN>
+	2. Key: MANGA_ALERT_ARN, Value: <Your SNS MangaAlert ARN>
+6. Scroll down to the 'Basic Settings' section and under 'Timeout', set it to 15 seconds
-6. Note the value of the ARN at the top right of the page
+7. Note the value of the ARN at the top right of the page

 #### Set up AWS DynamoDB
 1. Go back to the terminal and to the MangaAlert directory